IbrahimDinho/OneClickSocialMedia/README.md

 ---

-## Setup & Documentation (Coming Soon)
+## Setup & Documentation

-A step-by-step guide will be added covering:
+- Create developer apps on X/Facebook/Instagram and linking them to the accounts from where the posts will occur on
-- Creating developer apps on X/Facebook/Instagram and linking them to the accounts from where the posts will occur on
+- Generating API keys/tokens with the correct permissions Read/Write
-- Generating API keys/tokens
+- For Twitter when creating an app you will need to add credits/payment to be able to post unfortunetly its now pay per use

 ## Security Notes